LunarWatcher/obsidian-webdav-sync/docs/Using mTLS.md

 ### Windows

-Double-click the `.p12`.
+Double-click the `.p12` and follow the instructions.
 There's also `certutil.exe`, but there's a GUI option, so it's easier than trying to wrangle a windows shell.
 It's installed in a system store, so it'll work pretty much anywhere.